 Another study, also published in the American Journal of Clinical Nutrition in 2005 reported a 45- percent drop in AD risk in people who consumed enough fruits and vegetables containing sufficient amounts of vitamins C and E when compared to a group that took low amounts of these nutrients.

 B vitamins found in food may also have a protective effect against AD.
 In research published last year in the Journal of Neurology, Neurosurgery, and Psychiatry, Dr. Morris found that people who got the least amount of niacin, or vitamin B3, in their diet tended to be more at risk of cognitive decline and AD.
 However, more research is needed before drawing any definite conclusions, she says.

 Additionally, the Alzheimer’s Disease Cooperative Study Group is studying whether vitamins B6, B12, and folate, a water-soluble B vitamin that occurs in food, slow cognitive decline in people with AD.
-These B vitamins can lower the amount of homocystine, an amino acid that occurs naturally in the body, explains Walter Kukull, Ph.D., a professor of epidemiology at the University of Washington in Seattle.
-There is some evidence that high homocystine levels may contribute to risk of AD.
+These B vitamins can lower the amount of homocysteine, an amino acid that occurs naturally in the body, explains Walter Kukull, Ph.D., a professor of epidemiology at the University of Washington in Seattle.
+There is some evidence that high homocysteine levels may contribute to the risk of AD.
+Prevent Alzheimer’s Disease

 The full impact of diet on AD remains to be seen, and researchers are cautious about making recommendations on nutrition at this point, says Dr. Thal.
 Studies conducted so far generally give researchers clues about diet but not definitive answers.